Arvinth-Krishna/Reco-PC-Server/README.md

 		e.g: !log show 2021-02-08

 * !logoff or !logoff *seconds*
-	> logs off your user immediately or with a time delay in minutes.
+	> Logs off your user immediately or with a time delay in minutes.

 		e.g: !logoff 30

 * !media *command* or !media *command* *repeat_n_times*
-	> controls computer media playback and volume once or repeatedly.
+	> Controls computer media playback and volume once or repeatedly.

 		e.g: !media prev 2